UCAS code: K100

 Teaching takes place across a range of facilities all located in the Central Area.

-MA Architecture includes a credited practice work period in semester two of Year 3.
+MA Architecture includes a credited integrated practice work period in semester two of Year 3.

 There are options for working and studying abroad in the honours years of our MA (Hons) programmes.
-There is an integrated practice period in architecture allowing for a work placement abroad; we also offer international exchanges, including within Erasmus, through partner institutions for Year 3.
+The integrated practice working period in Architecture allows for work abroad.

 Find out more about this programme's aims, what you will learn, how you will be assessed and what skills and knowledge you will develop.